 - Preferred applicants will demonstrate willingness to work in large metropolitan cities and financial centers such as New York, Chicago, Atlanta, Nashville, Charlotte, Boston, Houston, Dallas, and San Francisco.

 Meeting the required and recommended criteria does not guarantee acceptance into the Wall Street Scholars group.
 Group size is limited to optimize the experience of the students.
 The selection process is highly competitive.
 The application and review process for the Wall Street Scholars is separate from the application and review process for other Gatton undergraduate scholarships.

 Freshmen Application Procedure and Deadline:

-Early deadline is June 1, 2021.
-Final deadline is September 15, 2021.
-Applicants (admitted freshmen students in fall 2021) are recommended to submit the following documents as early as possible.
+Early deadline is June 1.
+Final deadline is September 15.
+Applicants (admitted freshmen students) are recommended to submit the following documents as early as possible.
 Selected candidates will be invited to interviews.
 Applications are processed on a rolling basis.